Croydon, Queensland: Heritage listings

+Education

+Croydon State School is a government primary (Early Childhood to Year 6) school for boys and girls at 22–30 Brown Street (18.2037°S 142.2493°E).
+In 2014, the school had 42 students enrolled with 2 classes (years P–3 and years 4–6) with 3 teachers.
+In 2018, the school had an enrolment of 36 students with 3 teachers and 7 non-teaching staff (3 full-time equivalent).

+There are no secondary schools nearby.
+The alternatives are distance education and boarding school.

 Facilities

 Croydon has a swimming pool, golf course, lawn bowls, a museum, a tourist information centre, caravan park and a primary school.
 The Croydon Shire Council operates a public library at 63 Samwell Street.

-Croydon State School is a government primary school (years P-6) in Brown Street.
-In 2014, it had 42 students enrolled with 2 classes (years P-3 and years 4-6) with 3 teachers.

 Water supply is sourced from Lake Belmore.

 St Margaret's Church at Lot 9, Alldridge Street is shared by the Anglican and Catholic congregations.
 It is within the Gulf Savannah Parish of the Roman Catholic Diocese of Cairns.

 In popular culture

 Croydon was mentioned in the 1950 novel A Town Like Alice by Nevil Shute, as an example of a largely abandoned gold rush town.

-Australian Country music singer-songwriter Jamey Fitzgerald had lived in Croydon during his teen age years and early adulthood.
-In 2012 he was featured on SBS discussing music and life living in the town.